Doctor’s Degrees in Marine Science

 There are 7 colleges that offer a doctor’s degree in marine science.
 Learn more about the most popular 7 below:

 Texas A&M University - Corpus Christi comes in at #3 on our list of the most popular colleges offering doctor's degrees in marine science.
 Roughly 10,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,913 per year, while in-state graduate students, on average, pay $3,610 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in marine science from Texas A&M Corpus Christi.
-About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Of these students, 60% were women and 40% were members of underrepresented racial-ethnic groups.

 Explore Major by State